For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 China/HK

-China stocks surged as Beijing’s unveiling of fresh stimulus measures offset concerns about potential U.S. tariff hikes.
-The Shanghai Composite Index(SSE) gained 5.51%, while the blue chip CSI 300 added 5.5%.
-In Hong Kong, the benchmark Hang Seng Index was up 1.08%.
+China stocks lost ground as recent policy announcements underwhelmed investors.
+The Shanghai Composite Index(SSE) gave up 0.36%, while the blue chip CSI 300 fell 1.01%.
+In Hong Kong, the benchmark Hang Seng Index added 0.53%.
 (Refer to the above weekly performance table).

 Key highlights for the week and outlook for China/HK: